The Mandatory Auditor’s Report (MAR) – Groundwater and Landfill Gas

 Further testing and analysis is still required to understand the full extent of the offsite impact on potential groundwater contamination.

-The MRC also tests 7 groundwater monitoring wells to the north of the Tamala Park site.
-The presence of Ammonia in groundwater, while not of concern itself, is typically a useful marker to identify groundwater movements, based on its solubility in water.
+MRC also tests seven groundwater monitoring wells to the north of the Tamala Park site.
+The presence of ammonia in groundwater, while not of concern itself, is typically a useful marker to identify groundwater movements, based on its solubility in water.

 Based on the fact that the houses surrounding the Tamala Park site are on scheme water, it is reasonable to expect that there is little to no risk to human health from the consumption of groundwater for drinking water purposes.